aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-puppet/300-bootstrapping_a_spoke.md

 **METHOD 1**

-Export IAM creadentials for an existing Spoke Account and run from the command live within your virtualenv:
+Export IAM credentials for an existing Spoke Account and run from the command live within your virtualenv:

     servicecatalog-puppet bootstrap-spoke <12_DIGIT_ID_OF_THE_PUPPET_ACCOUNT>